Thames Estuary, WW2 Redsand Forts & Shipwreck Weekender

 Frui is teaming up with Project Redsand's supply vessel for a trip to see and photograph the amazing and ghostly deserted sights in the Thames Estuary.

 On this unique trip we can get closer than any other vessel and with a bespoke Frui itinerary you can expect to spend at least an hour sailing between, through and around the amazing Redsand Towers offering some exceptional opportunities for photography.

 These towers were erected to protect the Port of London, the busiest port in the world at the outbreak of WW2.
-The German Navy quickly sought to put a stranglehold on this route and to this end, utilised a new secret weapon – the magnetic influence mine which was detonated by the presence of a large magnetic object – such as a steel hulled ship, passing in close proximity, without having to make physical contact.
-In the first few months of the war, over one hundred ships were sunk in the Thames Estuary alone.
+The German Navy quickly sought to put a stranglehold on this route and in the first few months of the war, over one hundred ships were sunk in the Thames Estuary alone.
 On completion of the Towers in 1943 the Thames forts shot down 22 planes, 30 flying bombs, and were instrumental in the loss of one U-boat.
 The Towers fell into disrepair over the years and now Project Redsand, a registered charity, is working on the preservation of these magnificent pieces of marine architecture.